ph4ntonn/Stowaway/README_EN.md

---up upstream protocol type, default is bare TCP traffic, optional HTTP --down downstream protocol type, default is bare TCP traffic, optional HTTP --cs platform's console encoding type,default is utf-8，optional gbk
+--up upstream protocol type, default is bare TCP traffic, optional HTTP --down downstream protocol type, default is bare TCP traffic, optional HTTP --cs platform's console encoding type,default is utf-8，optional gbk --tls-enable Enable TLS for node communication, after enabling TLS, AES encryption will be disabled --domain Specify the TLS SNI domain name.
+If it is empty, it defaults to the target node address.
 ```

 ### Parameter usage

 #### -l

-This parameter can be used on admin&&agent, only can be used in passive mode
+This parameter can be used on admin&&agent, under passive mode

 If you do not specify an IP address, the default monitoring IP address will be  ```0.0.0.0```